 - Wait for the connection to be established and you’re good to go!

 How to manually set up a VPN on an Android TV box

-How to install an APK file manually
+How to install an APK file manually on Android TV Box

 Before you can install the software, you’ll have to enable installation from unauthorized sources.
 This feature is intended to protect you from potentially sketchy apps but since we know that this one is safe, there’s no risk.
 Go to your Settings menu and select the Lock screen and security option.
-ABout halfway down the page you’ll see the Unknown sources setting — tap it to turn it on.
+About halfway down the page you’ll see the Unknown sources setting — tap it to turn it on.

 Next, open your device’s file manager app.
 Navigate to the downloads folder and click on the APK file you just downloaded.
 After being asked to confirm, the VPN app will begin to install, after which, you can use it.

 Using Android’s built-in VPN settings

 Begin by going to your Settings menu.
 Now, depending on which version of Android you’re running, the following menu options may be phrased slightly differently but it’s usually fairly easy to tell which you need.
 In my case, I tapped the More option under the Wireless and networks heading, then chose the VPN option.